LanceMcCarthy/CustomXamarinDemos/README.md

 This project shows how to asynchronously load additional data when a ListView cell loads, without blocking the UI thread.

 ![image](https://user-images.githubusercontent.com/3520532/96622330-ceb26b00-12d7-11eb-82c7-014470318c05.png)

+## ReportViewer

+This demo solution shows how to use a Xamarin.Forms WebView to load the Telerik Reporting HTML5 ReportViewer using a WebView and local HTML.

 ## RichTextEditor Insert Image Demo